HannahNguyen6729/GameStore/readme.md

 //install new package: Microsoft.EntityFrameworkCore.Design --> this package helps to generate entity framework migration
 command: dotnet add package Microsoft.EntityFrameworkCore.Design --version 8.0.8

+// start a new migration by using this command: dotnet ef migrations add InitialCreate --output-dir Data\Migrations

+// To undo this action, use 'ef migrations remove'

+// use the next command to execute migration: dotnet ef database update